bytemaster/bytemaster.github.io/_posts/2014-12-31-Stable-Crypto-Currencies-are-Impossible.md

 3. SchellingDollar approach.
 4. Seignorage Shares

-It was easy to dismiss the mining approach because it has no way to reduce supply and still results in a wealth transfer to miners which waist most of it in the mining process itself.
+It was easy to dismiss the mining approach because it has no way to reduce supply and still results in a wealth transfer to miners which waste most of it in the mining process itself.
 I will skip the BitAsset approach and simply point you to an [entire post about our Market Pegged assets]({% post_url 2014-12-18-What-are-BitShares-Market-Pegged-Assets %}).
 This leaves only the SchellingDollar and Seignorage Shares approaches.

 Under the SchellingDollar there are two coins, one pegged to the dollar and one volatile and a central “oracle” that imposes positive and negative interest rates on the stable coin to maintain price parity with the dollar.